albertllousas/implementing-hexagonal-architecture/readme.md

     and it is implemented by a use case, basically it is the API of the application.

     - *Driven/right/output*: a simple interface that can be called by our use cases or domain (inside the hexagon) if they need something from the outside (secondary actors, a database access, for instance).
-Here, we have an application of the Dependency Inversion Principle (the “D” in SOLID).
+Here, we have Dependency Inversion Principle (the “D” in SOLID) in practice.

 - *Use-cases/application-services*: They implement the driver ports, they expose the functionality of the app orchestrating actions or steps, defining the interactions within the domain and ports.